konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

                     raise ValueError(f'No exclusive first-page strings were found for {category}.')
 ```

 Lastly, we define `predict()` method.
-A Page is accepted as an input and its Span set is checked for containing
+The method accepts a Page as an input and checks its Span set for containing
 first-page strings for each of the Categories.
-If there has been at least one intersection, a Page is predicted to be
+If there is at least one intersection, the Page is predicted to be a
-first; if there's no such intersections, it's predicted non-first.
+first Page.
+If there are no intersections, the Page is predicted to be a non-first Page.
 ```python
     def predict(self, page: Page) -> Page:
                 for category in self.categories: